Robust Stackelberg Equilibria: Introduction

 The robust design problem of Stackelberg strategies has been studied in many recent works, in contexts with uncertain follower utilities \citep{letchford2009learning,kiekintveld2013security,kroer2018robust} or follower's uncertain perception of leader's mixed strategies \citep{an2012security,muthukumar2019robust}.
+Another approach is to explicitly model the follower's suboptimal decision-making process with {probabilistic modeling}, such as the well-known {quantal response} model~\citep{mckelvey1995quantal,yang2012computing}.
 The solution concept of RSE is different from the previous robustness notion in that the RSE does not make any specific assumptions about the underlying cause of suboptimal follower behavior.
 Thus, it is applicable to a wider range of scenarios to address suboptimal follower behavior.
 To our knowledge, \cite{pita2010robust} is the only work that studied a very close RSE solution concept as us.
 Nevertheless, they focused mostly on experimentally verifying the performance of algorithms based on mixed-integer linear programming for computing robust solutions.

 The utility uncertainties have also been considered in machine learning contexts.
 These results take a learning-theoretic approach and show efficient algorithms to learn the strong Stackelberg equilibrium.
 One line of research considers the case where the leader is only able to observe follower's responses but not the payoffs~\citep{balcan2015commitment,blum2014learning,letchford2009learning,peng2019learning}.
 All these works focused on a setting where the follower always optimally responds to the leader's strategy, whereas the follower in our model may respond with any approximately optimal action.
-Meanwhile, \citet{bai2021sample} studied a setting where the learner can query any action profile and directly observe bandit feedback of the follower's payoffs.
+Meanwhile, \citet{bai2021sample} studied a setting, where the learner can query any action profile and directly observe bandit feedback of the follower's payoffs.
+They present a learning algorithm that approximates the strong Stackelberg Equilibria.
 We analyze the learnability of the RSE in the same learning setup and present strengthened results as a side product of our result for learning the RSE.
-Our work reveals the intrinsic connections between robust solution concept and learnability, which in some sense echoes the reduction result from online learning regret to robust mechanism design \citep{camara2020mechanisms}.
+Our work reveals the intrinsic connections between the robust solution concept and learnability, which in some sense echoes the reduction result from online learning regret to robust mechanism design \citep{camara2020mechanisms}.